alazycoder101/alazycoder101/README.md

 - 👋 Hi, I’m @alazycoder101
 - 👀 I’m interested in coding, day-dreaming
-- 🌱 I’m currently learning Python, Machine Learninig, and Roblox
+- 🌱 I’m currently learning Python, Machine Learninig, DevOps
-- 💞️ I’m looking to collaborate on teaching kids programming with games.
+- 💞️ I’m looking to solve problems both as a developer and a DevOps
 - 📫 How to reach me: alazycoder101@gmail.com

 <!---